Earlybird Deadline: January 31, deadline extended to February 7*

 - Duolingo: We require a minimum score of 115

 Please note that TOEFL scores expire after two years, and we require valid, unexpired score reports.

-If you will be receiving visa assistance from Georgetown, you will work with your International Programs advisor to complete the I-20 process.
+You will work with your International Programs advisor to complete the I-20 process.

 Please allow at least six weeks for the processing of immigration documents.
 For the Main First Session and Cross Session, we recommend applying by the first week of April and for Main Second Session, we recommend applying by the third week of May.